Slow Cooker Vegan Tikka Masala

 Raise your hand if you love tikka masala as much as I do.
 We get take-out about once a week, and 95% of the time, I want Indian food.
 It’s comforting, fairly healthy and always hits the spot.
-While I love the flavorful tikka masala sauce, it’s also hard to find a vegan version when we order take-out so I’ve taken to make my own.

-If you can throw things in a slow cooker, then you can make this vegan tikka masala.
-If dinner had an easy button, this recipe would be it.
 Combine all ingredients and add them to the base of your slow cooker, stir and set.
-Can you believe how easy this is?
-Make a pot of steamed rice and warm some naan right before serving and ta-da; you’ve got a healthy, delicious dinner that rivals any take-out.
+Make a pot of steamed rice and warm some naan right before serving, and you’ve got a healthy, delicious dinner that rivals any take-out.

 Vegan Chickpea Slow Cooker Tikka Masala Close Up